ameseee/kwk-level3-swift/sessions/opening_circle_stand_up.markdown

 ---

-# Day 6: Stand Up & Journaling
+# Day 6: Stand Up

-In your notebooks, take 5 minutes to reflect on the following questions
+* How are you coming in today?
 * What did you do this weekend?
 * What are you looking forward to this week?

 ---

-# Day 7: Stand Up & Journaling
+# Day 7: Stand Up

-In your notebooks, take 5 minutes to reflect on the following questions
+* How are you coming in today?
 * What is the biggest challenge you are facing this week?
 * What mindset do you have about your challenges?

 ---

-# Day 8: Stand Up & Journaling
+# Day 8: Stand Up

-In your notebooks, take 5 minutes to reflect on the following questions
+* How are you coming in today?
 * What do you love about coding?
 * What is most frustrating about coding?

 ---

-# Day 9: Stand Up & Journaling
+# Day 9: Stand Up

-In your notebooks, take 5 minutes to reflect on the following questions
+* How are you coming in today?

-* Tomorrow you will demo your projects.
+* Tomorrow you will demo your personal projects.
 What excites you about presenting your work?
 * What are you most nervous about in presenting your work?

 ---

-# Day 10: Stand Up & Journaling
+# Day 10: Journaling

 In your notebooks, take 5 minutes to reflect on the following questions